telerik/teststudio-docs/docs/getting-started/first-execution.md

 ## Results from Quick Execution

 When the test execution is complete, there will be a summary how many steps were executed and what is the overall result of the run.
-Each step is indicated as *Passed* or *Failed* with a green or red circle in front of it. <a href="/automated-tests/test-results/analyze-quick-run-results">Test results are automatically generated</a> and details can be reviewed by clicking on **View Log**.
+Each step is indicated as *Passed* or *Failed* with a green or red circle in front of it. <a href="/automated-tests/test-results/analyze-quick-run-results" target="_blank">Test results are automatically generated</a> and details can be reviewed by clicking on **View Log**.

 ![View log](/img/getting-started/first-project/fig14.png)

 ## Test List Execution

-Now that you recorded your first test and ensured it is executed successfully, you can <a href="/features/test-lists/create-test-lists">create your first __Test List__</a> and add the existing test in it.
+Now that you recorded your first test and ensured it is executed successfully, you can <a href="/features/test-lists/create-test-lists" target="_blank">create your first __Test List__</a> and add the existing test in it.

 1. Go to the _Test List_ ribbon in Test Studio and click on the __List__ button in the _Add_ section.